 Kotlin coroutines have revolutionized JVM development, especially on Android and the backend, as they let us easily implement efficient and reliable multithreading.
 Their cutting-edge design and features are ideally suited to modern use cases.
 In this book, we will explore how Kotlin coroutines work and how we can use them to improve our applications – using both the built-in support and the kotlinx.coroutines library.

 This is a practical book.
-It shows everything by examples and focuses on real-life use cases.
+It shows everything with examples and focuses on real-life use cases.
 As this technology is already widely used on Android and backend applications, we will see how we can use it there and what the best practices are.

 The book is divided into the following parts: